10 Weird Things To Do In London

 2. God’s own junkyard

-I did promise weird and this place certainly delivers.
-Although it’s a bit further out of the city you can easily take the tube to Walthmstow central and experience something that can only be described as completely mad.
+I did promise you weird things to do in London and this place certainly delivers.
+Although it’s a bit further out of the city you can easily take the tube to Walthamstow central and experience something that can only be described as completely mad.
 A psychedelic amalgamation of neon signs ad art works collected by a very enthusiastic owner.
 It’s completely bizarre and infectiously insane.
 Be sure to check out the industrial brew bars next door for great local ale and cider!

 3. Ballie Ballerson